moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Requirements {#requirements}

+Even a cursory examination of the existing proposals listed in {{priorart}} shows that there are fundamental differences in the approaches being used - for instance, whether a proposal uses RTP as its Media Transport Protocol.

-This section lists requirements for providing real time media streaming over a QUIC connection.
+In this section, we attempt to focus on high-level requirements for real time media streaming over a QUIC connection, recognizing that

+* additional analysis will be required, and

+* we are starting with requirements that are apparent for RTP-based proposals

 ## Codec Agility